peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 **EXPIRE**    | A 32 bit time interval in seconds that indicates the duration after which a zone that cannot be refreshed is no longer authoritative
 **MINIMUM**   | A 32 bit time interval in seconds that is to be used as the default time to live (TTL) for records served from the zone.
 Note that this affects both positive and negative (NXRRSET) lookups

 The zone's SOA record is assembled from these fields by contatenating them and putting them in parentheses.
-Netbox DNS creates the SOA record automatically from the information entered in the fields above.
+NetBox DNS creates the SOA record automatically from the information entered in the fields above.

 All SOA fields are required.
 Default settings can be configured in the Django configuration file, see [Zone Default Settings](#zone_defaults)).

 #### Automatic SOA SERIAL generation
 SOA SERIAL fields are crucial for the propagation of zone data from primary name servers to secondaries, as the process involves checking the zone's serial number on the secondary against the serial number on the primary and only performing the update when the primary has a higher serial number or the interval specified in the SOA EXPIRE field has passed.

 This is especially important when PTR records are automatically created from A and AAAA records and an update to a forward zone thus can lead to one or several reverse zones being updated behind the scenes as well.

-For that reason, Netbox DNS has the option of automatically creating SOA SERIAL numbers when zones or records within them change.
+For that reason, NetBox DNS has the option of automatically creating SOA SERIAL numbers when zones or records within them change.
 This is controlled by the `Generate SOA Serial` checkbox in the zone create and edit views.
 If that check box is ticked, the serial number of the zone is calculated as maximum of the Unix epoch times (seconds since January 1st, 1970 00:00 UTC) of the last change to any records and the zone itself.

 If the checkbox is not ticked, the SERIAL field is mandatory and the user is responsible for keeping track of zone changes.
-Netbox DNS will not touch the serial of that zone in any case.
+NetBox DNS will not touch the serial of that zone in any case.

 A zone in detail view:

 ![Zone Detail](images/ZoneDetail.png)

 #### <a name="zone_defaults"></a>Zone Default settings
-Zone default settings can be configured in the plugin configuration of Netbox.
+Zone default settings can be configured in the plugin configuration of NetBox.
 The following settings are available:

 Setting                 | Variable               | Factory Default
 -------                 | --------               | ---------------
 **Nameservers**         | `zone_nameservers`     |
 **Default TTL**         | `zone_default_ttl`     | 86400
 **Generate SOA Serial** | `zone_soa_serial_auto` | True
 **SOA MNAME**           | `zone_soa_mname`       |
 **SOA RNAME**           | `zone_soa_rname`       |